Difference between pipenv and python -m venv Environments in Python

 - You want a

-combo with nicer CLI commands
+pip install+venvcombo with nicer CLI commands

 🔧 Real-World Example

-Using python -m venv
+Using python -m venv:

 python -m venv venv